 The first step is to look at all the expenses you are likely to have and what income you will be making.
-Expenses to consider include tuition, student fees, housing costs, groceries, eating out, utilities, cell phone bills, entertainment, subscriptions for streaming services, memberships, gifts for friends, travel, splurges, computer equipment, transportation costs (car, bike or transit expenses) and other things you typically spend money on.
+Expenses to consider include tuition, student fees, housing costs, groceries, eating out, utilities, cell phone bills, entertainment, subscriptions for streaming services, memberships, gifts for friends, travel, splurges, computer equipment, transportation costs (car, bike, or transit) and other things you typically spend money on.

-You can divide your expenses into fixed expenses — things you have no control over paying every month, like rent or tuition — and variable expenses — things you have more flexibility with how much you spend, like eating out or travel.
+You can divide your expenses into fixed expenses — things you need to pay every month, like rent or tuition — and variable expenses — things you have more flexibility with, like eating out or travel.

-Income sources include income from jobs, support from your parents or other family members, student loans, scholarships, bursaries, grants and honorariums.
+Income sources can include income from jobs, support from family members, student loans, scholarships, bursaries, grants and honorariums.
 Once you know how much income you bring in, compare that to your expenses and see if you have enough money to pay for everything you need.
-If you don't, you can either make your budget balance by cutting back on expenses, by taking on another job or by borrowing more in student loans if you're able to.
+If you don't, you can either make your budget balance by cutting back on variable expenses, by taking on another job, or by potentially borrowing more in student loans.